 Along with better software integration, accounting tools are using OCR software, or Optical Character Recognition, to scan invoices, images and receipts to update financial data without requiring manual entry.
 Such software helps to reduce manual human data entry errors and streamline processes, thereby saving time and money.

 With the use of automation like Robotic Process Automation (RPA), humans can train robots to mirror their steps to replace tedious human tasks like data entry.
 RPA offers financial and operational benefits that reduce cycle times, labour costs, report processing and manual error.
 Rather than having to replace current IT infrastructure, RPA works across what already exists within an organisation to provide nonstop performance.

 For example, instead of needing an employee manually upload invoices for an accounts payable department, RPA can be taught the steps and then take over the task.
 And, this small change could reap significant monetary benefits.
 It’s estimated that accounts payable automation will save businesses at least $16 per invoice.

 It’s one thing to have an immense amount of data, but it’s another to have data that can provide valuable insights to maximise business processes and identify business successes and risks.

 Beyond just purchase history, dates, products and times, emerging technologies are offering increased data analytics and tracking more than just surface level information.
-For example, some software may include weather patterns and even a customer’s response regarding a product feature so, in turn, business is able to predict trends better and understand the flow of business and product cycles.
+For example, some software may include weather patterns and even a customer’s response regarding a product feature so, in turn, businesses are able to predict trends better and understand the flow of business and product cycles.